 - 1. Have we identified the right priorities and issues - 2.
 How do you think the Health and Wellbeing Board can add value and bring about positive change? - 3.
+Where are the examples of what is already working well in the city?
+How can we learn from and build on successes in working successfully together to achieve better outcomes? - 4.
 What do you think will tell us if we are making an impact.